 Isopach maps reveal two pulses of isostatic subsidence that were separated by a period of tectonic quiescence.
 The locus of flexural subsidence shifted southward by >200 kilometres in <1.2 m.y. during the first pulse of subsidence, indicating a southward shift in the position of the active load.
 Basement structures, including the Vulcan Low, Bow Island Arch, Red Deer High, and faults, caused differential subsidence and localized thickness changes in several allomembers.

 The relative sea-level history of the Cardium Formation is characterized by two major relative sea-level falls (Late Turonian and Early Coniacian), separated by a major transgression (latest Turonian, Niobrara transgression).
 Higher-frequency relative sea-level changes are superimposed on this long-term curve.

 Three regressive-transgressive cycles in the Cardium Formation can be correlated to similar cycles in the Bohemian Basin of the Czech Republic, based on biostratigraphic evidence, indicating a probable eustatic mechanism.
 In combination with previous studies, flooding surfaces that define Cardium allomembers have now been correlated >900 kilometres along strike, ~300 kilometres offshore, and between depocentres, suggesting a eustatic mechanism.
 Facies relationships across flooding surfaces suggest that eustatic fluctuations had a magnitude of ~12 m and a frequency of ~250 k.y., and are therefore best explained by glacioeustasy.

 Shank, Joel, "Sedimentology and Allostratigraphy of the Cardium Formation (Turonian-Coniacian) in southern Alberta, and equivalent strata in northern Montana" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 557.